SpinGo/blog/SpinGo-Scala-Choice/blog.md

 [Op-Rabbit](https://github.com/SpinGo/op-rabbit); okay, shameless plug here.
 We developed `Op-Rabbit`.
 It's a high-level, opinionated RabbitMQ toolkit for implementing common message patterns.

-# Conclusion
+# Has Scala helped you to meet your technology goals?

+Overwhelmingly, yes.
+Scala's support for functional programming has made it an absolute joy to program in that paradigm.
+The `Option` monad alone has entirely obliterated null exceptions in our code (DEATH TO NULL!!!), since we are forced to express, using the type-system, when a value is or isn't required.
+Our regression rate is tremendously low, and our various API servers have enjoyed a 99.9%+ uptime, month over month.
+This means that than scrambling to put out fires is the exception, not the norm, and we're more able to focus on building new software and doing so without a constant sense of urgency.
+As mentioned before, the concurrency, serialization and HTTP libraries are also an absolute joy to use.
+So, RESOUNDING YES!
+Scala is an amazing platform on which to build and it has been a key part of transforming our technical stack for good.

+# Should I consider learning and using Scala?

-In hindsight, Scala has proven to be a great technology choice.
-It's backed by a successful, vibrant Open Source company, Typesafe, which also develops and offers paid support for various prominent projects in the Scala community, including Apache Spark.
+I'm biased here, but I think the answer is yes.
+Scala has been proven over and over to be a great technology choice.
+It's backed by a successful, innovative, Open Source company, Typesafe, which also develops and offers paid support for various prominent projects in the Scala community, including Apache Spark.
 It's feature rich, has a vibrant community, and in our experience the code that we produce generally works on the first try.

-If you're looking to move away from Java, take a serious look at Scala.
-Right now is a great time to adopt it.
-Tool support has generally arrived, it's a seriously solid option.
+So, yes, you should definitely consider it.
+And, right now is a great time to adopt it.
+Tool support has generally arrived, the language and eco-system is very mature.